 It has been designed to support Chairs develop their skills as the role of the governing body in the governance of HE faces increased scrutiny, as higher education institutions adapt to the implications of Covid-19 as well as the evolving tensions and pressures in the external political, financial and policy landscape.

 As well as creating a strong, supportive cohort with other participant Chairs, the programme will focus on the latest policy and practice, and behavioural dynamics and relationships, such as developing and building productive relationships between the Chair, Vice-Chancellor, and Board Secretary, between members of the board, and with the Executive, and Senate.
-There is also a strong focus on the professional development of the Chair, the origins and exercise of authority, diversity and unconscious bias, and the ‘shadow side’ of leadership and potential derailment.
+There is also a strong focus on the professional development of the Chair, the origins and exercise of authority, diversity and the ‘shadow side’ of leadership and potential derailment.

 It comprises a 24 hour residential, as well as two separate development days in the following months.